 Next up is CodeGuard.

-This fast and reliable backup service comes with some truly attractive features which make it a favourite among website developers and owners.
+This fast and reliable backup service comes with some truly attractive features which make it a favorite among website developers and owners.

 From creating full website backups and restoring them from any point required, to monitoring the website daily for any changes or malicious activity, Code Guard does it all!